 Because men and women metabolize alcohol differently, women are actually at greater risk of brain damage and other medical consequences of alcoholism.
 Studies indicate that both male and female alcoholics show signs of significant brain shrinkage when compared to control subjects.
 But some research shows that women begin to display brain shrinkage in about half the time as their male counterparts, even when alcohol consumption is more or less equal.

 Alcoholic dementia is a well-known, but mislabeled effect of alcoholism.
 Wernicke-Korsakoff Syndrome is a serious brain disorder that’s caused by severe thiamine deficiency.
 It’s estimated that as many as 80% of all alcoholics are deficient in thiamine, an essential nutrient required by all tissues within the body.
 The majority of WKS patients also develop Korsakoff’s psychosis, a syndrome that causes memory and coordination problems.
 The combination of WKS and Korsakoff’s psychosis results in severe deficits that mimic dementia and have lasting, devastating effects on the person’s quality of life.

 Recovery from addiction includes healing from all of its affects.
-Addressing possible brain impairment along with other psychological and neurological deficits is part of the comprehensive treatment plan offered at Bluff Plantation.
+Addressing possible brain impairment along with other psychological and neurological deficits is part of the comprehensive treatment plan offered at Bluff.
 No two people respond exactly the same way to their addiction disorder, and each person deserves addiction treatment that considers all aspects of health and well-being.

 Alcohol does have the power to affect your brain’s function, but with a strong addiction treatment plan and the right support, you have to the power to reclaim your life and live it to the fullest.